-In the second post we discussed the need for data governance and a more lightweight approach.
+In the second post, we discussed the need for data governance and a more lightweight approach.
 But how exactly do we do this?
 How do we make sure the data is “good enough” for the particular use case?
 And how do we deal with data changing over time?
-Those are things we’ll cover in this blog post.

 Let’s assume you have some bad data preventing you from achieving your goal.
 You inevitably will.
 As we called out in the second part of this series, the first knee-jerk reaction from technologists is to establish some very expensive, heavyweight solutions.
 It can often look like this:

 Clean all existing data based on the MDM.

 Integrate MDM into all applications to ensure bad data doesn’t reenter.